act-rules/act-rules.github.io/pages/implementations/earl-reports.md

 ```

 **Advanced**: All required properties map to [EARL](http://www.w3.org/ns/earl#), except for `title` and `source` which are properties of [Dublin Core](http://purl.org/dc/terms/).
 Property names can be anything, as long as they can be expanded to the correct URL.

-## Contribute An Implementation

-If you developed an accessibility tool or a testing methodology, and would like to have your implementation included in the ACT-R website, there are two ways you can do so.

-1. If you have a tool that can return a data format, you will need to run your tests against the [ACT-R test cases](../testcases/) and [submit a report](../reporting/).

-2. If you use manual test methodology, where you fill results into some report template or tool, you can [Use the WCAG-EM Report Tool](../wcag-em-tool/) instead to produce implementation reports.